gocheaphosting/beacon-wiki/Install-Oracle-JDK-on-Linux.md

 . /etc/profile

--Create a Mozilla plugins folder in your home directory.
+- Create a Mozilla plugins folder in your home directory.

 mkdir ~/.mozilla/plugins/